proxytranslation/user-docs/dashboard/menu/publishwebsite/languageselector.md

 #### Example

-Depending on its level of detail, a language selector has to react to user input/animate/start XHR requests, etc. Its appearance and behavior depend on the number of languages, publishing method, etc, which is beyond the scope of this tutorial.
-As a convenience and suggestion, a commented minimal example in vanilla JS/CSS follows below to get you started.

-Also available in a slightly modified form as a JSFIddle [here](https://jsfiddle.net/entjj497/).
+Depending on how involved it is, a language selector may have to react to user input/animate dropdowns/start XHR requests, etc. Its appearance and behavior depend on the number of languages, publishing method, site layout & design etc, which is beyond the scope of this manual.
+But to get you started with a suggestion, a commented minimal example in vanilla JS/CSS follows below, which is also available in a slightly modified form as a JSFiddle [here](https://jsfiddle.net/entjj497/).

 ``` javascript
 (function () {